TimiBlueGPT/VeriFRL/README.md

 ## 💾 Data Preparation

-1. Download the dataset from [https://drive.google.com/file/d/12pG34Gd-j_92RbBMYATrSYgps8vJWgPZ/view?usp=drive_link].
+1. Get the Dataset: We follow the data preprocessing protocols of [FedDCSR](https://github.com/orion-orion/FedDCSR).
+The preprocessed datasets can be obtained from their [official repository](https://github.com/orion-orion/FedDCSR).

 2. Organize the data as follows: